Shining a Light on Sustainable Procurement

 Greater action is needed by everyone to reduce our impact on the environment.
 According to Carbon Brief, energy efficiency contributed to cutting demand in the UK by 103 terawatt hours (TWh) between 2005 and 2019 - an even greater impact than the switch to renewable sources of energy, which has reduced the demand on fossil fuel-generated energy by just 95 TWh.

-By introducing a sustainable procurement strategy and setting sustainability targets, organisations can directly balance the business case for the environmental impact of climate change with the cost of investment in green options and how these can deliver value over the long-term.
+By introducing a sustainable procurement strategy and setting sustainability targets, organizations can directly balance the business case for the environmental impact of climate change with the cost of investment in green options and how these can deliver value over the long-term.

 Lighting the Way Towards a Sustainable Future

 For sustainable procurement managers, lighting offers a fast and easy way to make significant progress towards their targets.
-Organisations switching from traditional solutions to LED technology will immediately see huge energy and cost savings as an LED bulb uses at least 75 percent less energy1 than traditional incandescent, fluorescent and halogen lighting.
+Organizations switching from traditional solutions to LED technology will immediately see huge energy and cost savings as an LED bulb uses at least 75 percent less energy1 than traditional incandescent, fluorescent and halogen lighting.
 The long-term ROI is also undeniable, with LEDs offering longer lifespan, lower maintenance and running costs and greater opportunities for intelligent environmental management.
 The energy savings gained from switching to LEDs can often enable businesses to recoup their initial investment in just a few years.

 By working closely with manufacturers like Current, procurement teams can ensure that their lighting is fully tailored to their needs, whilst ensuring that their sustainability targets are met.